Applying to the Graduate Program

 - a statement of purpose indicating the student's interests and career goals;

-- a writing sample of 15-25 double-spaced pages (preferably a paper from a course that illustrates the candidate's ability to write and to conduct research);
+- a writing sample of 15-25 double-spaced pages (preferably one that illustrates the candidate's ability to write and to conduct research); and

 students from non-English-speaking countries should also submit a recent TOEFL score.
 Students who have received degrees from English-speaking institutions are exempt from this requirement.